ISAITB/docs-itb-ta/source/executeTests/index.rst

 * The **test step result overview**, including the **result**, **date** and, in case of a validation step, the total number of validation findings
   (classified as **errors**, **warnings** and **messages**).
 * The **report details**, included in case of a validation step to list the details of the validation report's findings.
+* The **report data** matching the step's input and output data.
+Note that only text values are presented in full and are truncated if too long.

 When selecting to **download the report as XML**, you receive similar information but represented in XML for simpler machine-processing.
 The structure of the report is defined by the `GITB Test Reporting Language (GITB TRL) <https://www.itb.ec.europa.eu/docs/tdl/latest/introduction/index.html#specification-links>`_,